-- Sign- On Bonus (2019)-New Housing Providers will receive a one-time bonus for registering to the program and leasing a HCVP Participant Sign-on bonuses are processed after the HAP Contract for a unit is executed. - Continuity Bonus (2019)- Housing Providers will receive a vacancy payment if a unit remains on the HCV program and is released to a HCV participant within sixty (60) days.
+- Sign- On Bonus (2019)-New Housing Providers will receive a one-time bonus for registering to the program and leasing a HCVP Participant.
+Sign-on bonuses are processed after the HAP Contract for a unit is executed. - Continuity Bonus (2019)- Housing Providers will receive a vacancy payment if a unit remains on the HCV program and is released to a HCV participant within sixty (60) days.
 Continuity bonuses are processed after the HAP Contract for the new family is executed. - Risk Mitigation (2019)-Housing Providers may receive risk mitigation funds if a HCV participant is recommended for program termination (e.g. evictions, unauthorized moves, participant HQS violations) to assist Housing Providers with the costs associated with property damage and unpaid rent and fees after the deposit is applied.
 The Housing Provider must provide documentation of charges, including but not limited to invoices, receipts, and pictures. - New Unit Bonus (2021)- To provide Housing Providers an incentive for new units added to the HCV Program and/or units returning to the HCV Program.
-Units that have received a housing assistance payment (HAP) within the last 12 months are not eligible for a new unit bonus.
+Units that have received a housing assistance payment (HAP) within the last 12 months are not eligible for a new unit bonus. - Leasing Bonus (2023)- To provide Housing Providers an incentive upon execution of a HAP contract. - Holding Fee (2023)- To reserve a specific rental unit while the RFTA is being processed.